rexhancx/rexhan.github.io/_pages/research.md

 Nov 2017 - Jun 2018
 Bachelor Thiesis, advisor: Prof. He Meng
 Shanghai Collaborative Innovation Center of Agri-Seeds, SJTU
-    - The regulatory mechanisms of chicken muscle growth and development were not clear
-    * We performed *in vivo MSTN* gene knockout on broiler leg muscle through direct injection of adenoviral Cas9 vector, and used RNA-seq to analyze
     * Large-fragment deletion of *MSTN* was detected in all KO group chicken, and the expression of *MSTN* was downregulated.
 Enrichment and IPA analysis revealed the interaction of *MSTN*.
     * Reviewer commented: it is a *sound methodology* for gene function and mechanism studies in avian species